-- Your first follow-up appointment is usually 5-7 days after discharge from hospital.
-At this time, our experienced nurse will check your wounds, change the surgical tapes if required, and also check for any accumulation of fluid in your back or breast (seroma).
-Make sure you call the office to establish date and time if you have not already received your first post-operative appointment on discharge from the hospital. - If you have a tissue expander in situ, we will start expanding once your wounds have healed and you are comfortable without the need for regular pain-killers.
-This is usually around 4-6 weeks after surgery. - Expansion is usually weekly or fortnightly depending on your comfort level and tightness of your operative area. - You are encouraged to contact rooms at any stage if you have any concerns prior to your next appointment.
+- Your first follow-up is with our experience nurses in the dressing clinic.
+This is usually 5-7 days after discharge from hospital.
+At this appointment, our nurses will review of your wounds, change the surgical tape if required, and also check for any accumulation of fluid in your breast (seroma).
+Make sure you call the office to establish date and time if you have not already received your first post-operative appointment on discharge from the hospital. - Expansion will commence once your wounds have healed and you are comfortable without regular pain-killers.
+This is usually around 4-6 weeks after surgery.
+Expansion is usually weekly or fortnightly depending on your comfort level and tightness of your operative area. - You are encouraged to contact rooms at any stage if you have any concerns prior to your next appointment.